jomak1/myLD-SDK/README.md

 How to use this file with LaunchDarkly Feature Flags (Note: if you are used IKEA diagrams please be prepared for words :)
 1. Open the index.html file.
-    * Find <Client_side_ID> on line 75 & replace it with YOUR Client-side ID key from your LaunchDarkly dashboard: Account settings>Projects.
+    * Find <Client_side_ID> on line 75 & 103...replace it with YOUR Client-side ID key from your LaunchDarkly dashboard: Account settings>Projects.
 2. Next, you have to create a feature flag named “Sith” in the dashboard, click the Create flag button.
     * The Key field should be “sith”
     * Check the box "SDKs using Client-side ID"